We may earn a commission when you buy software.

 McAfee is ranked #5 of 28 antivirus brands.

-McAfee is an excellent antivirus program in 2024.
+McAfee is an excellent antivirus program.
 It has perfect anti-malware protection, no impact on the speed of your PC, an intuitive design, and all the security features you need.

 Buy it if you want complete protection.
 You will get anti-malware, anti-phishing, a firewall, a password manager, a VPN, and, depending on where you live, identity theft protection.